Why These Documents? Explainable Generative Retrieval with Hierarchical Category Paths: Proposed Method

 where $s_i$ represents the score for the docid $d_i$ conditioned on the category path $p_j$.
 The remaining process is to aggregate $K_p$ number of docid-score pair sets for making the final ranked list of docids.
 At this point, we remain only unique docid with the highest score, resulting in $\tilde{Y}$.

 From the set of unique docid-score pairs, we obtain the final ranked list by sorting their scores in descending order, $Y_{\text{final}} = \text{sort}(\tilde{Y})$.
-By utilizing \textit{\pars} strategy, \hype can effectively capture the semantic information of an input query from multiple category paths, leading to improved retrieval performance.
+By utilizing \textit{\pars} strategy, \hype can effectively capture the semantic information of an input query from multiple hierarchical category paths.